 How to make a rental house a home: Five top tips

 When renting a home it can sometimes seem difficult to make it your own.
-Here OnTheMarket.com suggests five ways you can personalise your rental property.
+Here OnTheMarket suggests five ways you can personalise your rental property.

-Sky-high asking prices are making it harder than ever to get a foothold on the property ladder.
-According to the government’s latest Housing White Paper, home ownership rates for younger adults have been falling sharply.
-Richard Snook, Senior Economist at PwC, said: “We estimate that by 2025, 59 per cent of 20-39 year olds will be renting, privately up from 45% in 2013.
+Rising property prices in recent decades have made it harder than ever to get a foothold on the property ladder.
+Richard Snook, Senior Economist at PwC, said: “We estimate that by 2025, 59 per cent of 20-39 year olds will be renting privately, up from 45% in 2013.
 Only 26% of those in ‘Generation Rent’ will own their own home by 2025, down from 38% in 2013.”

 It’s also no surprise that when it comes to renting, one of the most frustrating elements can be feeling a lack of control over the decoration of the property.
 So, how can you make your rented house feel like a home without upsetting the landlord and losing your deposit, or spending money you won’t see again?